spasarto/bedrock-up/README.md

 ## Usage Notes

 The first time running the update, the update will always be applied since there is no cache built yet.

+## How It Works

+The Minecraft Bedrock Dedicated Server page makes a call out to an API to get the latest server versions.
+Rather than manipulating and scaping the page, this app calls the same API.
+This assumes a level of risk since it is an internal API.
+However, it is my hope that Microsoft agrees that API calls is preferable to web scraping.
+Should the backend API change, please submit an issue!